 1. Install WooCommerce

-Firstly, you need to install the WooCommerce Plugin on your WordPress site and activate it.
+Firstly, to setup WooCommerce, you need to install the WooCommerce plugin on your WordPress site and activate it.
 After activation, two new items will be created by the plugin on your site’s dashboard- WooCommerce and Products.
 You need to use the WooCommerce menu to set up your online store and Products menu for adding, editing, and managing the products you want to sell.

 A banner, which is displayed on the top of your site’s dashboard, tells you to install the necessary pages for WooCommerce.
 Click on ‘Install WooCommerce Pages‘ to create the pages you want to have on your eCommerce site.
 Once you complete all the necessary procedures, the banner will disappear.